gmag11/painlessMesh/README.md

 Add this to your loop() function
 This routine runs various maintainance tasks...
 Not super interesting, but things don't work without it.

-### void painlessMesh::setReceiveCallback( &receivedCallback )
+### void painlessMesh::onReceive( &receivedCallback )

 Set a callback routine for any messages that are addressed to this node.
-The callback routine has the following structure.
+Callback routine has the following structure.

 `void receivedCallback( uint32_t from, String &msg )`

 Every time this node receives a message, this callback routine will the called.  “from” is the id of the original sender of the message, and “msg” is a string that contains the message.
 The message can be anything.
 A JSON, some other text string, or binary data.

-### void painlessMesh::setNewConnectionCallback( &newConnectionCallback )
+### void painlessMesh::onNewConnection( &newConnectionCallback )

 This fires every time the local node makes a new connection.
 The callback has the following structure.

-`void newConnectionCallback( bool adopt )`
+`void newConnectionCallback( uint32_t nodeId )`

-`adopt` is a boolean value that indicates whether the mesh has determined to adopt the remote nodes timebase or not.
-If `adopt == true`, then this node has adopted the remote node’s timebase.

-The mesh does a simple calculation to determine which nodes adopt and which nodes don’t.
-When a connection is made, the node with the smaller number of connections to other nodes adopts the timebase of the node with the larger number of connections to other nodes.
-If there is a tie, then the AP (access point) node wins.

-###### Example 1:

-There are two separate meshes (Mesh A and Mesh B) that have discovered each other and are connecting.
-Mesh A has 7 nodes and Mesh B has 8 nodes.
-When the connection is made, Mesh B has more nodes in it, so Mesh A adopts the timebase of Mesh B.

-###### Example 2:

-A brand new mesh is starting.
-There are only 2 nodes (Node X and Node Y) and they both just got turned on.
-They find each other, and as luck would have it, Node X connects as a Station to the wifi network established by Node Y’s AP (access point)… which means that Node X is the wifi client and Node Y is the wifi server in the particular relationship.
-In this case, since both nodes have zero (0) other connections, Node X adopts Node Y’s timebase because the tie (0 vs 0) goes to the AP.
+`nodeId` is new connected node ID in the mesh.

+### void painlessMesh::onChangedConnections( &changedConnectionsCallback )

+This fires every time there is a change in mesh topology.
+Callback has the following structure.

+`void onChangedConnections()`

+There are no parameters passed.
+This is a signal only.

+### void painlessMesh::onNodeTimeAdjusted( &nodeTimeAdjustedCallback )

+This fires every time local time is adjusted to synchronize it with mesh time.
+Callback has the following structure.

+`void onNodeTimeAdjusted(int32_t offset)`

+`offset` is the adjustment delta that has benn calculated and applied to local clock.

 ### bool painlessMesh::sendBroadcast( String &msg)